Jungle music: Etymology

 The origin of the word jungle is one of discussion.
 Rebel MC is often noted for having popularised the term, and in Simon Reynolds' book Energy Flash, MC Navigator is quoted as attributing the word to him.
-Others such as MC Five-O attribute it to MC Moose, whilst Rob Playford (of Moving Shadow) attributes it to MC Mad P (of Top Buzz).
+(Note: "According to MC Navigator from Kool FM, 'jungle' comes from 'junglist', and was first heard in 1991 as a sample used by Rebel MC.
+"Rebel got this chant—all the junglists—from a yard-tape" referring to the sound-system mix-tapes imported from Jamaica.
+"When Rebel sampled that, the people cottoned on, and soon they started to call the music jungle.")
+Others such as MC Five-O attribute it to MC Moose, (Note: "Moose was the first person I heard using the word 'jungle'.
+It just came to us.
+Original hardcore jungle.
+Like you was in Africa.
+Like something tribal.
+It just came.") whilst Rob Playford (of Moving Shadow) attributes it to MC Mad P (of Top Buzz).
+(Note: "He said it was 'hardcore-jungle-techno'.
+It was known for that for several months... just dropping of all the other words.
+We'd had hardcore and techno... but this was 'jungle'.")

 Some thought of this term as empowering, an assertion of the blackness of the music and its subculture, inverting the racist history of the term "jungle music".

 Notable releases

-Notable releases include: "Burial" by Leviticus, "Dangerous" by DJ Ron, "Lover to Lover / Maximum Style" by Tom & Jerry, "Original Nuttah" by Shy FX, "All the Crew Big Up" by Roni Size & DJ Die, "Incredible / Sweet Love" by M-Beat, "The Helicopter Tune" by Deep Blue, "Super Sharp Shooter" by DJ Zinc, "Sovereign Melody / Lion Heart" by Dillinja, "Everyman" by Kenny Ken, "The Victory / Lovable" by DJ Dextrous, "Bad Ass" by Aphrodite, "The Lighter" by DJ SS and "Tiger Style" by DJ Hype.
+Notable releases include: "Burial" by Leviticus, "Dangerous" by DJ Ron, "Lover to Lover / Maximum Style" by Tom & Jerry, "Original Nuttah" by Shy FX, "All the Crew Big Up" by Roni Size & DJ Die, "Incredible / Sweet Love" by M-Beat, "The Helicopter Tune" by Deep Blue, "Super Sharp Shooter" by DJ Zinc, "Sovereign Melody / Lion Heart" by Dillinja, "Everyman" by Kenny Ken, "The Victory / Lovable" by DJ Dextrous, "Calling All The People" by Aphrodite, "The Lighter" by DJ SS and "Tiger Style" by DJ Hype.